On the PeV knee of cosmic rays spectrum and TeV cutoff of electron spectrum: Model Construction

-As a common view, CRs propagation process in the Galaxy is regarded as a major magnetic-governed diffusion process \citep{2002astro.ph.12111M, 2007ARNPS..57..285S}, where the secondary interactions and energy loss processes can take place during their journey.
-This process has an influence on the observed nuclei spectra by a softened index $\sim 0.6$ for the nuclei.
-In case of electrons, they suffer from severe energy-loss processes such as Inverse Compton scattering and synchrotron radiation, which will soften the electron spectrum more significantly than the nuclei.
-As measured by AMS02 \citep{2014PhRvL.113v1102A}, the spectrum of $e^+ + e^-$ presents a well single power law with the index $\sim 3.17$.
-Thus we can evaluate the propagation effect of the electron by a softer index as well about 0.6 softer than nuclei spectrum.
-In summary, propagation effect tends to transform a harder power law spectrum to a softer one.
-And in turn, one can take care of the propagation effect by adopting a softer spectrum before studying the interaction effect.
-Under these considerations, we can deal with the propagation effect and the interaction with the X separately for simplicity.
-And in the actual calculation, we set the primary CR spectra as a single power derived from the experiments directly, which implies the propagation effect has already been taken into account.
+As a common view, CR's propagation process in the Galaxy is regarded as a major magnetic-governed diffusion process \citep{2007ARNPS..57..285S}, where the secondary productions and energy loss processes can take place during the propagation.
+The diffusion process affects the observed spectrum by a soften index, which depends on the diffusion coefficient.
+And the energy-loss processes such as Inverse Compton scattering and synchrotron radiation has a severe impact on the observed electron spectrum.
+Actually, as measured by AMS-02 \citep{2014PhRvL.113v1102A}, the $e^+ + e^-$ spectrum presents a well single power law with the index $\sim - 3.17$ before 800 GeV.
+Hence, we can deal with the propagation effect and the interaction with the $X$ separately for simplicity.
+In the calculation, the single power-law spectra is injected primarily as the representative of the spectra after the CR's transport.

-We perform the Monte Carlo method to calculate the interaction between the CRs and the X during their propagation.
-And there are three free parameters need to be adjusted, including the X's mass $m_x$, the interaction parameter $\eta n_x \sigma_P$ for the proton, and the interaction parameter $\eta n_x \sigma_e$ for the electron.
+There are three free parameters need to be adjusted, including the $X$'s mass $m_x$, the interaction parameters $\eta n_x \sigma_P$ for the proton, and $\eta n_x \sigma_e$ for the electron.
 Detail information of the calculation and the results are shown in the next section.